 Emily's Cafe is a product of our Culinary Arts Program.
 Our entrees are ordered, created, prepared, and served by our Culinary Arts students.

-Please note that Emily's Cafe will close for the summer starting on Tuesday, July 19... more »
+Please note that Emily's Cafe is CLOSED for the summer.
+We will re-open after... more »